jinnatar/python-cozify/README.rst

 =============

 Unofficial Python3 API bindings for the (unpublished) Cozify API.
-Includes 1:1 API calls plus helper functions to string together an authentication flow.
+Includes high-level helpers for easier use of the APIs, for example an automatic authentication flow, and low-level 1:1 API functions.

 Installation
 ------------